khwilo/job-listings/README.md

 - [x] Display layout responsively
 - [x] Use responsive sized images for the banner
 - [x] Dynamically render a job listing from the jobs list in its own component
-- [ ] Filter jobs according to their role, level, languages and tools
+- [x] Filter jobs by role, level, contract, location, languages and tools

-## TODO

-- Enable the ability to render a job in relation to its filter value

 ## DEMO